Towards quantum turbulence theory: A simple model with interaction of the vortex loops: Introduction

 As a starting point of our research, we consider the special configurations of the closed vortex filaments with an internal core structure.
-We suppose that the dynamics of such objects is restricted by the Local induction approximation.
+We suppose that the dynamics of such objects is restricted by the local induction approximation.
 Under certain assumptions \cite{AlKuOk}, a vortex filament $ {\boldsymbol{r}}(t ,s)$ with a nonzero flow inside the core is described by the equation:

 We use notations $t$ and $s$ for the time and the natural curve parameter correspondingly.
 Coefficients $A$ and $B$ are some dimensional coefficients which depend on circulation $\Gamma$, the radius ${\sf a}$ of the vortex core and the components of the flow velocity in the core.
-As regards for the value ${\sf a}$, we consider it finite and small enough.
+Regarding the value ${\sf a}$, we consider it finite and small enough.
 In general, all these values can vary from vortex to vortex in a turbulent flow.

 The theory has three natural dimensional constants that are relevant to the physical system being described.
 These constants are: the fluid's density $\varrho_0$, the speed of sound in this fluid $v_0$ and the natural scale length $R_0$: